freebasic/fbfrog/readme.txt

 > Add TODOs rather than automatically inserting/modifying identifiers

-> Let translators re-mark their constructs and also specially mark any ids, then add a global id vs. FB keyword checker.
+> Let translators mark any id declarations as MARK_TYPEID or MARK_ID (the two FB namespaces), then add a global id vs. FB keyword checker, etc... including checks for conflicting ids (case insensitivity).
+  Add a number to the __FAKE__ id for anonymous structs, or it will be misdetected...

-  And also adjust them all to ensure they don't return x while at whitespace, i.e. fix the ';' removal and ':' insertion...
+> Clean up/unify the ';' removal and ':' insertion

 > Add global TODO-for-untranslated-construct pass, with a skip_declaration() function to not have one TODO per token...

-> Detect untranslatable constructs, mark them as STMT_UNTRANSLATABLE and add a TODO: X not supported in FB, consider doing Y and retrying
+> Add MARK_UNKNOWN for unknown constructs, and MARK_UNSUPPORTED for known but unsupported in FB

 > --combine: Build a dependency graph of #includes to determine which files can be inserted into their "parents".
 Rules for inserting an #include file: